 Red, our ruby male has now been retired, and lives with a great family.

 He is the father of our black and tan girl, Natalie, and a ruby male puppy from Red and Nalas litter, Rufus.
 Aryne has Sophie, sister to Rufus.

 He has very rich red color, just doesn't show as well in the photo.

 We got Red because Roxy (Roxanne) had puppies with too much white on their face, and missing eye markings, and mostly because we happened to come across this super cute boy, so we adopted "Red".
 We bred him to Roxy (who is also now a retired grandmother) and the girls who have more white then red, or don't have enough color on their puppies it helps prevent the all white faces on the puppies.
 He has a great personality too!

 Red is super cute, very small, only weighs 11 pounds.

 He is CHIC certified, OFA: good hips, patellas, heart, and eyes.
 He was 3 years old when we adopted him.
 He didn't have clue how to breed, but in late 2016 he finally figured it out!

-Mom's Shyanne, Skylar, LullaBell, Gretel, Grace, and Sweet Pea, and Roxanne, have all been retired.
-We their offspring, so they are parents or grandparents.
+Mom's Shyanne, Skylar, LullaBell, Gretel, Grace, Sweet Pea, Nala, Myra, Candy, and Roxanne (Roxy), have all been retired.
+We have some of their offspring, so they are parents, grandparents, or great grandparents!
 Photos of them in the slide show.
 Photos of Tucker and Red in the slide show also.